Menu Menu

 LUNA accurately generated the complex architecture of the whole mouse brain conditioned only on the gene expressions of cells.
 The predictions generated by LUNA closely align with the ground truth cell locations across 11 major regions identified in the ABC atlas, despite their distinct structural characteristics.
 For example, LUNA accurately captured the circular structure of the olfactory bulb region, the layered organization of the isocortex region, and the anatomical separation between the brain stem and cerebrum.

-Case study: Infers locations of spatially unmapped nuclei in the Slide-tags data
+LUNA infers locations of spatially unmapped nuclei in the Slide-tags data

 LUNA can be used to predict the tissue locations of nuclei lost during cell profiling with Slide-tags technology.
 Slide-tags enables profiling single-cell and spatially resolved transcriptome by tagging nuclei with spatial barcode oligonucleotides derived from DNA-barcoded beads with known positions and then using tagged nuclei as an input to single-nucleus profiling assays.
 However, many nuclei are lost during the barcoding process due to a combination of dissociation and microfluidic losses.
 To compensate for the sparsity in Slide-tags data, we applied LUNA to assign spatial locations to the spatially unmapped nuclei in the Slide-tags data.